-Procedures for appraisal of judges and court presidents commenced earlier than 1 October 2023 shall be finalized in accordance with the provisions of the Law on Judicial Council and Judges ("Official Gazette of Montenegro", no. 11/15, 28/15 and 42/18)."
+Procedures for appraisal of judges and court presidents commenced in accordance with the provisions of the Law on Judicial Council and Judges ("Official Gazette of Montenegro", no. 11/15, 28/15 and 42/18) shall be finalised in accordance with the provisions of the said Law.